Elimination: Clearing Life, Freeing the Brain

 Embracing the Flow

 Resistance is mental friction.
 The book highlights acceptance as a tool to navigate life’s unpredictability.
 Mindfulness isn’t passive—it’s seeing reality clearly, choosing wisely, and surrendering to the rhythm of events.
 Reduced attachment to outcomes allows moments of self-transcendence and a sense of connection to something larger than the self.
+The book Elimination: The Buddhist Methodology for Letting Go and Moving On talks about acceptance and rolling with an evolving reality.

 Acceptance isn’t resignation.
 It’s seeing clearly, moving lightly, and finding peace in the flow of life. #Buddhism #Mindfulness #Elimination share this